 Genesis 9: 13 – I set My bow [rainbow] in the cloud, and it shall be a token or sign of a covenant or solemn pledge between Me and the earth.

 Or we keep remembering them over and over and not moving from that place or allowing the Holy Spirit to take you to a higher level in your walk with God.

 In God’s eyes all sin is just that – sin.
-Isaiah 43: 18 & 19 reminds us to: 18 Do not [earnestly] remember the former things; neither consider the things of old.
-19 Behold, I am doing a new thing!
+Isaiah 43: 18 & 19 reminds us to: Do not remember the former things; neither consider the things of old.
+Behold, I am doing a new thing!
 Now it springs forth; do you not perceive and know it and will you not give heed to it?
 I will even make a way in the wilderness and rivers in the desert.

 It is my firm belief that God forgives us the moment we sin, and He just waits for us to admit we were wrong and need His help.
 I think this because God is a consuming fire and it won’t take much for Him to consume us, yet He doesn’t.

 Jeremiah 29:11 also tells us how God thinks of us: For I know the thoughts and plans that I have for you, says the Lord, thoughts and plans for welfare and peace and not for evil, to give you hope in your final outcome.

 The Word tells us that God made a promise not just to Noah but to the earth and put a sign in sky to remind the earth that His promises are sure.
 When you don’t receive or accept God’s forgiveness you set yourself back.

 May His grace be sufficient now and always, Amen.